 2. Q: How can I add a new model, setup, and coupling strategy to the esm\master tool?

-A: Add your configuration in the file configs/esm\master/setups2models.yaml or something on the following lines:
+A: Add your configuration in the file configs/esm master/setups2models.yaml

 19.4 Frequent Errors

 1. Q: When I try to install ESM-Tools or use esm\versions I get the following error: